 Work-life integration for women physicians has traditionally been focused on pregnancy and childcare.
 However, half of the survey respondents experienced the impact of family responsibilities and work-life issues later in their careers.

 “Women are supposed to be the ones who take care of their children and go to the school activities,” Nilsen explained.
-“While that is changing in the United states, and I think a lot has changed since the ’70s and ’80s, we still do primarily place the caregiver burden on women.”
+“While that is changing in the United States, and I think a lot has changed since the ’70s and ’80s, we still do primarily place the caregiver burden on women.”

 “We need to make sure that men and women are able to take care of children or take care of their parents or their spouse,” she said, adding that “we do have more of the sandwich generation.”

 This happened to Dr. Walling, who had to help care for her elderly parents in Britain for many years.
-She used her own sick leave through the Family Leave Act, leaving her without time when she later required surgery.
+She used her own sick leave through the Family and Medical Leave Act, leaving her without time when she later required surgery.

 “When you’re looking at policies to help women in their careers, we can’t stop just with maternity leave and childcare,” said Dr. Templeton.
 “We have to look at the broader expanse of family leave because women are going to need to take time off to care for family members at some point during their careers.”